itsAnuragsingh/secret-hunter/README.md

 2. Use environment variables (.env files)
 3. Add .env to your .gitignore
 4. Use secret management tools for production
-5. Consider using tools like HashiCorp Vault or AWS Secrets Manager

 ==================================================
 �️‍♂️ Scan completed successfully!